 This interactive course engages students in active learning to build the professional knowledge and skills required of child and youth care practitioners at the entry level.
 The course includes foundational knowledge and skills used in a wide variety of child and youth care settings that promote the optimum development of youth using strengths-based models.

-The course is aligned with the Priciples course for the NLPS Human and Social Services pathway.
+The course is aligned with the Principles course for the NLPS Human and Social Services pathway.

 Taught as a semester-long course